jsbots/AutoFish/README.md

 For more detailed review you can watch <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/0/09/YouTube_full-color_icon_%282017%29.svg/1280px-YouTube_full-color_icon_%282017%29.svg.png" width="20"> [AutoFish 1.0](https://www.youtube.com/watch?v=e0D5dBptQUg&ab_channel=olesgeras) and <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/0/09/YouTube_full-color_icon_%282017%29.svg/1280px-YouTube_full-color_icon_%282017%29.svg.png" width="20">  [AutoFish 1.1](https://youtu.be/o1i_cgZzuHc).

 This is so called "pixel bot", it doesn't change anything in the processes memory nor use any vision libraries like OpenCV, it uses a more simple solution (and much faster): it analyzes the window of the game for condensed red colors and then sticks to them checking their position for changes.
-It moves with the bober while the bober slowly wobbles, but when the bobber is jerked, the bot sees this as a change of the color and understands it as time to hook.
+It moves with the bobber while the bobber slowly wobbles, but when the bobber is jerked, the bot sees this as a change of the color and understands it as time to hook.
 In a very simplified way, it acts as a human.

 The bot doesn't work in the background and requires the window of the game to be opened all the time, to get around this you can use a **virtual machine** (like [VirtualBox](https://www.virtualbox.org/)) with installed World of Warcraft and launch AutoFish there. *(tested)*

 ## Servers tests :video_game:

 The bot was tested on official servers:
 - <img src="guide_img/icons/good.png" width="15" height="15">  **Retail**
 - <img src="guide_img/icons/good.png" width="15" height="15">  **Classic**
 - <img src="guide_img/icons/good.png" width="15" height="15"> **Classic TBC**